ReactTraining/react-workshop/README.md

 - **Need to install Git?** - http://git-scm.com/downloads
 - **Need to install Node?** We recommend using [NVM (Node Version Manager)](https://github.com/nvm-sh/nvm)

-Installing from source works, but it's difficult to maintain your Node version later on (which is why `nvm` exists).

 Note that **NPM (Node Package Manager)** is a command-line tool that will also be installed with Node

 If you need to verify that you have NVM installed, do: `nvm version`.
 Then install Node.
 Which version of Node should I use?
 It probably won't matter much, but we try to use the [Active Version](https://nodejs.org/en/about/releases/).